MarkWilcock/Generative-AI-Course/30 Use AI tools for Data Analysis.md

 Some specific current examples of data analysis capabilities are:
 * ChatGPT 4 can receive both text and images about data
 * the ChatGPT Data Analyst plugin will read data files

-## Exercise: Analyse the 'Patient Stay' dataset

-Download the (fictitious) dataset for this example from [here](https://zomalextrainingstorage.blob.core.windows.net/datasets/misc/PatientStay.csv).
-Have a look at the data and form your own opinions about how you would analyse it.
-Then start a new conversation with your LLM  using the prompts below as a starter.

-_Prompt 1:_ Acts as a data analyst with knowledge of SQL.
-You have a dataset about patients admitted to a ward in a hospital.
-It is available as a SQL table named `PatientStay`.
-Each row in the table represents a patient admission.
-The dataset contains the following columns.

-- `PatientId` (int): The unique ID of the patient.
-- `AdmittedDate` (date): The date on which the patient was admitted.
-- `Hospital` (varchar): The name of the hospital.
-- `Ward` (varchar): The name of the ward.
-- `Tariff` (float): The cost to treat the patient.
-- `Ethnicity` (varchar): The ethnicity of the patient e.g., White, Asian.
-For some rows this value is missing (null).

-_Prompt 2:_ Suggest some data analysis questions that could be answered with this dataset.

-_Prompt 3:_ Write a SQL statement to list the patients that were admitted to either "Guy's Hospital" or "St Georges".

-_Prompt 4:_ Write a SQL statement to list the patients that were admitted between two dates

 ## Exercise: Analyse a dataset